dstackai/dstack/docs/workflows.md

       name: python
     ```

-Below, is the list of built-in `Providers`.
+Below, is the list of built-in providers.

 #### Docker

-The `Docker` `Provider` runs a Docker image on a single machine with required resources.
+The `docker` provider runs a Docker image on a single machine with required resources.

 Here's the list of parameters supported by the provider: